micheles/micheles.github.io/about.md

-If you are a skilled developer, you can follow the development on the [GitHub repositories](https://github.com/gem/), since it is entirely public, and not a single code line enters in the engine without a public code review.
-This blog is for all the people who care about the development of the engine but do not have the time or the expertise to follow the code reviews.
+If you are a skilled developer, you can follow the development on the [GitHub repositories](https://github.com/gem/), since it is entirely public, and not a single code line enters in the engine code base without an open review.
+This blog is for the ones who care about the development of the engine but do not have the time or the expertise to follow the code reviews.